For a small home that feels functional and open, consider the size of everything

 Pieces to think about…

-- One super remote vs. 5 remotes that don’t make sense
+- One smart remote vs. 5 remotes that don’t make sense

 - Projector screen on a wall or window instead of a monitor with a stand